MastarCheeze/tictactoe/README.md

 Tic tac toe game played in the browser.

+Website hosted on GitHub Pages at https://mastarcheeze.github.io/tictactoe/

-Made with C compiled into WebAssembly, HTML, CSS and Typescript.
-Kinda overkill, this is for learning purposes only lol.
+Made with WebAssembly compiled from C. Kinda overkill, this is for learning purposes only lol.